terop/env-logger/electricity-consumption/README.md

 already installed.
 Then run `uv sync --frozen` to install required dependencies.
 A sample configuration file is available at `config.json.sample`, copy it to `config.json` and modify accordingly.
-Finally run the script itself located in the `electricity_consumption` directory with `uv run python store_consumption.py`.
+Finally run the script itself with the `uv run python store_consumption.py` command, add the `-h` flag to see the available flags.
-The configuration file can also be provided by using the `--config` flag.